Changing consumer trends require retailers to adopt technologies that provide a consistent customer journey across sales channels.

 Using headless commerce means brands can fine-tune the sales journey on PC, mobile, in-app, through physical kiosks, and elsewhere.
 At the same time, customers aren’t penalized for their preferences; the same information available to them via desktop is available in your branded mobile app, providing a streamlined experience across the board.

-Adopting headless commerce and its modularity helps brands reduce the total cost of ownership (TCO), in addition to improving flexibility, functionality, and scalability.
+Adopting headless and modular commerce helps brands reduce the total cost of ownership (TCO) and improves flexibility, functionality, and scalability.

-Headless commerce is the concept of decoupling the frontend from the backend.
-In other words, headless commerce lets brands present different or customized presentation layers — the frontend — while maintaining a single source of content and data — the backend.
+It lets brands present different or customized presentation layers — the frontend — while maintaining backend systems responsible for managing order, products, transactions, and data independently.
 This means brands can differentiate the customer experience from channel to channel to create a consistent experience where desired and differentiation when needed.

 By separating the frontend and backend using a headless CMS, retailers can optimize the same content across devices and channels, using application programming interfaces (APIs) to sync the data between the CMS (the frontend) and e-commerce functionality (such as the cart, inventory, and other backend services).